breezy-weather/breezy-weather/docs/HOMEPAGE.md

 Some cards may not show with some providers if the data is not available.
 Check [providers](PROVIDERS.md) for more info.

-On top of the first card, you have the latest datetime of refresh.
-If the timezone of the location is different than your device timezone, it will subtitled with the same datetime but in your device timezone.
+On top of the first card, you have all current alerts listed with their starting time and ending time, if they are restricted to a period.
+If there are no alerts currently, but there are some scheduled for the future, it will be written, and you will be able to tap on the text to see the details of these future alerts.

 ### Daily forecast